Paritutu/paritutu.github.io/_posts/2025-02-19-exposures.markdown

 ![esr-2005-methodology-1960s-adults-isolated](esr-2005-methodology-1960s-adults-isolated.png)

-Comparisons of data from Ufa Bashkortostan, Phu Cat Vietnam and NZ sites where high temperature reacted 2,4-D was made, stored or used confirm HpCDD & OCDD as the dominant 2,4-D residue congener fingerprint.
+Comparisons of data from Ufa Bashkortostan, Phu Cat Vietnam and NZ sites where high temperature reacted 2,4-D was made, stored or used confirm HpCDD and OCDD as the dominant 2,4-D residue congener fingerprint.
 As well as TCDD exposures early to mid-1960s residents demonstrated elevated HpCDD and OCDD and PCBs.
 Elevated levels were highest in fish/shellfish consumers exposed when IWD wastes ran into the sea 1964-1967.

 ![paritutu-2004-adult-age-at-exposure-1234678-hpdd](paritutu-2004-adult-age-at-exposure-1234678-hpdd.png)